Good Girl! These Dogs Are Helping Save Habitats By Finding Rare Turtles

 Seeing ecosystems regain that biodiversity is breathtaking, Rucker says.
 He tells me about looking out on a stretch of prairie after a summer rainstorm.

 "The smell of the tallgrass prairie was overpoweringly beautiful.
-To see the turtle dogs catching ornate box turtles within sight of a wild bison herds after a summer rain storm was ..."
+To see the turtle dogs catching ornate box turtles within sight of a wild bison herd after a summer rainstorm was ..."
 Rucker trailed off.
 "It almost makes you want to just weep to think of all that we have lost and what it would've been like 200 years ago."

 What's lost here in Iowa is the native prairie.
 With the help of Rucker and his turtle dogs, conservationists are trying to create a safe environment for this at-risk species.